Skip to main content

 Microsoft Intune Custom Profile

-Screenshot of the a Custom Profile in Microsoft Intune for macOS
+Custom Profile in Microsoft Intune for macOS.

 Give the configuration profile a suitable name, I’ve gone with Google Chrome Platform SSO Profile, as really you’re only going to see this on the device itself under the Profile section of System Preferences.